-Is Monster Hunter world a main series game?
+Is Monster Hunter world the main series game?

 Switch Axe Monster Hunter World

-World is an action role-playing game played from a third-person perspective.
-Similar to previous games in the series, the player takes the role of a player-created character who travels to the “New World”, an unpopulated land mass filled with monsters, to join the Research Commission that study the land from their central command base of Astera.
+The world is an action role-playing game played from a third-person perspective.
+Similar to previous games in the series, the player takes the role of a player-created character who travels to the “New World”, an unpopulated landmass filled with monsters, to join the Research Commission that studies the land from their central command base of Astera.
 The Research Commission tasks the Hunter to hunt down and either kill or capture large monsters that roam outside Astera to both protect the Commission and to study the monsters there.

 Investigate the traces of the monster leads to improving the Scout flies’ abilities for the quest, eventually enabling them to lead the player via their glowing flight path towards the monster they seek; further, investigating these help the player to gain research towards the monster that helps them gain insight on its strengths, weaknesses, and behavior.